shakilmith/documentaion/blog/freemarker/macro/index.md

 # Creating Macro in Freemarker

 Macro directive is used to create reusable content in a template file and can be used as a user defined directive.
 The macro variable usually created at the beginning of the template file and can be placed or import anywhere of the template file.
-Note that, macro directive may contain possible number of parameters.
+Note that, macro directive may contain possible number of parameters and the parameters value must be provided at the time of using the macro.

-## Syntax of Creating macro in a template file
+## Syntax of Creating Macro Directive

 ```
 //Creating macro directive (the content is reusable)